parmentelat/nbhosting/images/README.md

 See also [`docker-stacks.md`](docker-stacks.md) in the current directory for additional notes on the various images.

-# nbhosting, docker, and uids
+# nbhosting, images, and uids

 In order to get each user-created notebook properly stored in the host, i.e. with the right uid, there currently (dec.
 2017) is a need to tweak the images as provided by docker-stacks.